 The structure of tRNA resembles a cloverleaf that can be stabilized by strong hydrogen bonds in between the nucleotides.

-3.rRNA: rRNA is also called Ribosomal RNA. rRNA is 80% of the total RNA in the cell.
-Ribosomes are made up of two subunits, they are larger subunits which are called the 50s, and smaller subunits called 30s.
+rRNA is also called Ribosomal RNA. rRNA is 80% of the total RNA in the cell.
+Ribosomes are made up of two subunits, they are larger subunits which are called the 50s, and smaller subunits called the 30s.

-Each of these is made up of its own specific rRNA molecules.
+Each of these is made up of its specific rRNA molecules.
 The molecules of rRNA are synthesized in the organelle called the nucleolus.

 rRNAs combine with enzymes and proteins to form ribosomes in the cytoplasm.
 These structures are travelled along the mRNA during the process of translation to facilitate the assembly of amino acids to form a polypeptide chain.